skellis46/slipbox/artistic research and ecosystems.md

 Still wider out: history, influences, training, taste, background in choreography, performance, screendance (and indeed academia).
 These are big big frames.

 To call these things methods is a bit rich.
 It was certainly a process.
 A process of collecting, organising, storing, observing, recording, feeling, and sensing and making sense.
 Was the process rigorous?
 Rigorously ad hoc?
 All this is to say is that it was a mess.
 Planned to some extent, but when rubber met road entirely ad hoc.
-No surprises here.

 ### Principles of framing an artwork as research

-I cannot say if the above process is more or less ad hoc than other art making processes, but even if it were less so there would remain many ways in which I could frame the resulting artwork as research. _Chilren of the Soil_ is precisely what it is as a consequence of all of the chaos and rigour described above; the ad hoc conditions under which it was made are visibily and invisibly present in what one can see and hear.
+I cannot say if the above process is more or less ad hoc than other art making processes, but even if it were less so there would remain many ways in which I could frame the resulting artwork as research. _Chilren of the Soil_ is precisely what it is as a consequence of all of the chaos and rigour described above; the ad hoc conditions under which it was made are visibily and invisibly present in what is perceptable.
 As an artwork it has many and varied ontologic and epistemic surfaces, each of which might host or welcome research claims made through post hoc framing.

 On what basis then am I able to do the scholarly work of that framing?
-I propose four principles for framing artworks as research via the research narrative:
+I propose three principles for framing artworks as research via the research narrative:

 **1. Sustain the nature of the artwork**

-This principle acknowledges the artwork as a phenomenon designed to be experinced as art, and to not somehow attempt to explain the artwork through framing it as research.
+The artwork is a phenomenon designed to be experinced as art, and the narrative is not designed to somehow explain the artwork through framing it as research.
 It is axiomatic that the artwork and the research are not equivalent.
-The principle also acknowledges that what the artwork is _about_ may not be relevant to its researchful aspects.
+The principle also acknowledges that what the artwork is _about_ may not be relevant to its researchfulness.

 **2. Direct attention to research components that are able to be perceived in the artwork**

-This principle is empirical.
-The claims one makes about the researchful aspects of an artwork must be able to be perceived in the artwork (or the materials presented that represent the artwork).
-We cannot make claims based on things that require other people to imagine or guess they are present, or expect others (our peers) to simply agree with us, else there are no limits to the claims we will make.
+The claims one makes about the researchful aspects of an artwork must be able to be perceived in the artwork (or the materials presented that represent the artwork), and be available for "sustained and verifiable peer review".[@haseman-2007-tightrope p.7] We cannot make claims based on things that require other people to imagine or guess they are present, or expect others (our peers) to simply agree with us, else there are no limits to the claims we will make.
 This principle is not to diminish the vitality and importance of the unfinished thinking and open-ended poetic possibilities of the artwork or indeed the possibility and value of using experimental written forms to frame the research.

-**3. Make careful epistemic claims that are available for "sustained and verifiable peer review"[@haseman-2007-tightrope p.7]**

-This principle is related to principle 2.
-The claims embedded in the textual framing are claims to understanding or knowledge.
-They are epistemic claims, and as such become available ...

-**4. Serve dialogues in the community of practice**
+**3. Serve dialogues in the community of practice**

-- Serving needs of the profession.
-- The process of framing about understanding which discourses the work most clearly participates in. to discursively communicate its researchfulness and contribution.
-- - Or could add here something about clarity emerging from who the community of practice is (this is a decision).
+The practice research exists in a community of practice (or field) that is identified carefully.
+The research's role is to be directly engaged in dialogues that are important, nascent or debatable in that community.
+The framing helps communicate the practice research's contribution; that is, how it serves the needs and interests of the community of practice.
+The research might serve different communities differently.
+It is possible -- but very unusual in my experience -- that the practice research might be in true dialogue with theoretical and/or philosophical discourses.
+By "true dialogue" I mean to distinguish practice research that merely cites or uses philosophical discourses principally as a strategy of validation.
+I discuss this further in _Research bubbles_ on p.xx.

 ### Deploying principles for the case-study (how to decide)

 What do these principles mean for _Children of the Soil_ as an artifact of research and as a case-study for this writing?
-I want to test or deploy them against these principles.

-re: post post-production (think of as 'the conditional')
-- the choices we make
-- telling the truth (timing matters - see Corporeal Epistemics) - rigour, honesty, integrity, transparency
-- I could do this.
-- I could do this.
-Which would be more true?
-- What are the reasons for applying one over another?

-- what are the strands of research dialogue for children of the soil?
-Each can be seen in the film, perhaps least the screendance
-	+ graphic novels
-	+ other-than-human
-	+ screendance
-	+ eco-somatics
-	+ temporal experiments in film

-These are not abstract entities, constructed by me or others and then introduced for some stated or unstated reason.

-“selected, pruned and spruced up” (Richardson, 1994 p.520) (from thesis)

-- hanging over this are two historical practices as an artist: screendance, and choreography.
-They are inescapable.
-When I make timelapses I work with and through the eyes/frames of screendance and choreography.
-Caught or wrapped in my identity/history/practice.

-something like this as question underpinning my decision making (include something about not adding adding adding -- validation, calls to authority; also community of practice)

-**Note:** - refer to JB, RL and SW's notes about COTS -- opens entire other possibilities.

-- Noting that it's _easier_ to find theoretical work to be in relation with.
-It's there.
-It's desk work.
-It's more tangible (which is ironic given body in performance work?)
-- more like a foreign body dropping into a pre-existing ecosystem; isolated; argument from authority; these are singular systems (Steyerl).
+Following principle 2, what strands of research exist in _Children of the Soil_ that are able to be perceived?
+There are at least five potential areas: 1) use of graphic novel tropes in unconventional theme; 2) representations of the other-than-human[@abram-1996-spell] in art practices, and the difficult role of the body in such representations; 3) experimental forms of screendance; 4) the field of ecology-minded somatics or eco-somatics;[See for example @fortin-2017-looking; @nuding-2021-approaching]; 5) explorations of temporality (and perhaps form) in experimental film.

+There are already problems here.
+For instance, the film is only nominally screendance (3) and yet its value to that community of practice might be in participating in ongoing conversations about the role of the body on screen.
+I could also concatenate representations of the other-than-human in art practices (2) with both experimental screendance (3) and/or eco-somatics (4).
+Of the five, screendance (3) is the community of practice I most strongly identify with (and am perhaps best known), yet I might be guilty of drawing very tenuous lines between the research practices visible in _Children of the Soil_ and that field.
+Another option would be to try and speak to each of these areas in a framing document.
+This would depend on how much space I have to write, but there might also then be danger in breaking principle 1 and end up neutering the unfinished thinking of the artwork itself.

+There are other options not listed.
+For instance, my colleague Rosemary Lee responded strongly to the use of humour in a work _about_ death and the body.[@lee-2023-ref] Could I examine other practices working with subtle (or obvious) forms of humour?[^review] This is not a field I am at all familiar with (likewise practices to go with using tropes of graphic novels (1)) so would require a large investment and time to get at least partly up to speed on that body of artistic work (let alone the scholarly work surrounding it).

+Principle 3 starts to become useful here if I think of the community of practice to which this artwork might be most useful when it is framed post hoc as research.
+In this respect I am foregrounding the idea of research _serving_ a community -- a point to which I will return below.
+But I sense a very curious moment as I write here now (12:04, 13 January 2023).
+I am recognising that my longest artistic practice -- that of being a choreographer -- is hanging over this hypothetical framing process.
+My 30+ years as a choreographer cannot not infect the work I make.
+I could therefore frame the researchful aspects of the artwork very broadly as _expanded choreographic thinking across disciplines_ and that certainly would open the artwork up to a broad and lively community or communities of practice.
+Although that too might run the risk of breaking principle 1.

+There's a tricky decision to be made here.
+But it is important that whatever the decision will involve my doing the difficult work of seeking other artistic work with which _Children of the Soil_ can be in researchful dialogue with.
+It would certainly be easier to find written scholarly work to start a monologue with.
+That work is just _there_ waiting for me in Research Rabbit or Google Scholar, or even an explicitly AI system like Elicit.
+The risk here though is that I end up breaking all three principles by creating a scholarly bubble for the artwork.

 ## Research bubbles: what I write about when I write about my research